-- As a co-applicant embedded within the research team (check that they meet the eligibility criteria as listed on the webpage). - A co-researcher or a collaborator. - As advisors or members of an advisory group this could be a group specifically for lived experience experts as part of a larger advisory group of experts. - By collaborating through workshops or online discussions.
+- A co-applicant embedded within the research team (check that they meet the eligibility criteria as listed on the webpage). - A co-researcher or a collaborator.

+- Advisors or members of an advisory group this could be a group specifically for lived experience experts or as part of a larger advisory group of experts. - By collaborating through workshops or online discussions.